• Categories

 About Mike Anderson

-Master Chef & Industry Expert
+Commercial Refrigeration & HORECA Industry Expert

-The author, a specialist in commercial refrigeration, shares practical insights to help businesses choose the right systems for efficiency and cost savings.
-Currently exploring the latest trends in sustainable cooling solutions.
+The author is a seasoned specialist in commercial refrigeration systems, sharing practical insights to help hospitality businesses select the right equipment for efficiency, food safety, and long-term cost savings.
+With over 15 years of industry experience, he stays updated on global trends in energy-efficient and sustainable cooling solutions.

 Comments